Climax Graphics: History

 Climax Graphic's next title was Illbleed, a survival horror inspired by both Nishigaki's love of movies and horror-themed amusement parks.
 Production began in 1999, taking one and a half years to complete, and constituting extensive research and meetings.
 Illbleed was originally to be published by Sega, but it was dropped due to quality concerns.
 Climax Graphics ultimately self-published the game in Japan, and after several changes it was published in North America by AIA.
 Nishigaki described Blue Stinger and Illbleed as "very different games" despite sharing a combination of action and puzzle elements.
 To separate itself further from Climax Entertainment, the company's name was changed to Crazy Games in February 2001, a month before Illbleed's Japanese release.
 Illbleed released to mixed reviews and low sales, which Nishgaki was not concerned by, but both Nishigaki and AIA were disappointed at Sega discontinuing the Dreamcast console the year of the game's release.

 Following the Dreamcast's discontinuation, Sega continued to support Crazy Games during internal restructuring taking place at the time.
 Following Illbleed, Nishigaki wanted to create a horror-themed title for arcades.
 With development assistance from Sega's arcade division Hitmaker, Crazy Games developed The Maze of the Kings, an Ancient Egypt-themed light gun shooter that released for Sega's NAOMI arcade cabinets in May 2002.
-The Maze of the Kings never saw a Western release or console port, and was the last title developed by Crazy Games before closing down in December 2002.
+The Maze of the Kings saw a Western release, and would be the last title developed by Crazy Games before closing down in December 2002.
 The company was closed by Nishigaki due to the uncertain state of the Japanese economy at the time.

 On the recommendation of Hitmaker's then-CEO Hisao Oguchi, Nishigaki and the other Crazy Games staff were hired by Cavia, with Nishigaki beginning work on a new project focused on the Japanese market.
 Nishigaki died of a heart attack on February 14, 2004, leaving the project unfinished.
 Plans to port expanded versions of Blue Stinger and Illbleed to the Xbox by Coolnet Entertainment were shelved following Nishigaki's death; a given reason was the Xbox's poor commercial performance in Japan.